 Bearings play a vital role in trailer and caravan mobility.
 Most Australian setups will use tapered roller bearings, wherein each component consists of two parts:

 The bearing cone is the main component as it features the cylindrical tapered rollers.
-The secondary part, the bearing cup, looks like a ring and must be firmly pressed into your hub, disc, or drum.
-When installed, these parts work together to allow for movement within your caravan/trailer wheel hub assembly.
+The secondary part – the bearing cup – looks like a ring and must be firmly pressed into your hub, disc, or drum.
+When installed, these parts work together to allow for movement within your caravan or trailer wheel hub assembly.

 There are two bearings in each wheel hub:

-Once both bearing cups are installed, and both cones are greased, the inner and outer bearings can freely rotate on your axle shaft.
-This is what allows your trailer and caravan wheels move.
+Once both bearing cups are installed and both cones are greased, the inner and outer bearings can freely rotate on your axle shaft.
+This is what allows your trailer and caravan wheels to move.

-High-quality bearings are usually made from high-carbon chromium steel (“chrome steel” for short) or stainless steel.
-In our experience, lower quality bearings can include other materials (like ceramics or plastic) that decrease their performance, lifespan, and reliability.
+High-quality bearings are typically made from high-carbon chromium steel (commonly called “chrome steel”) or stainless steel.
+In our experience, lower-quality bearings may incorporate materials (such as ceramics or plastics) that degrade performance, lifespan, and reliability.
 This is why all genuine Couplemate™ components will use Japanese bearings (mainly NSK).

 Additional Information